 Specialization in Data Analytics

 With increased digital access to data and the development of powerful, but inexpensive, computing, in the 21st century the formulation and evaluation of public policy is more and more reliant on the analysis of data.
 This specialization seeks to prepare students for careers where data analysis plays a central role.
+This specialization is designed for beginners without a prior background in coding and is a marker of courses passed rather than a competency determination.

 Students who complete this specialization will be able to:

-• Write simple programs in R or Python
+• Write simple programs in Python

 • Learn modern tools for data management, analysis, and presentation, including github, matplotlib, pandas, R, and SQL